 At Weald C. P. S., the values of “respect”, “optimism” and “ambition” are held in high esteem by all members of the school community.
-Independence and self-confidence are viewed as the key drivers to a happy and productive life and these are nurtured sensitively through the caring and positive relationships which underpin everything that we do.
-Children are encouraged to fulfil their potential through a creative curriculum that meets the needs of all pupils, develops independent and enquiry-based learning skills and offers appropriate challenges so that they might achieve the highest possible standards in all areas of their lives.
+Independence and self-confidence are viewed as the key drivers to a happy and productive life and these are nurtured sensitively through Character Education and the caring, positive relationships which underpin everything that we do.
+Children are encouraged to fulfil their potential through a broad and creative curriculum that meets the needs of all pupils, develops independent and enquiry-based learning skills and offers appropriate challenges so that they might achieve the highest possible standards in all areas of their lives.
 A key priority of the school’s Positive Behaviour Policy is the nurturing of emotional intelligence.
 The philosophy is based upon “The Soulbird” by Michal Snunit and the development of “personal responsibility” in creating a culture of consideration for others, courtesy and citizenship.
 Members of staff are challenged and supported to foster skills, experience, drive and initiative to enhance the all-round development of the children.
 Teachers and Teaching assistants provide the impetus for accelerated progress and promote independent thinkers and resilient learners through:

 - Excellent relationships with pupils

 - Innovative teaching and learning strategies which produce challenging and memorable lessons

 - Effective and skilled use of questioning which encourage pupils to be resourceful and take initiative for their learning.

 - Marking and feedback which encourages pupils to reflect and evaluate their own progress and learning

 - A wide range of enrichment opportunities including clubs, visitors to school and educational excursions.

 - Cross-curricular topic work based on the school’s Joint Curriculum Project with Kanthenga School, Malawi (funded by the British Council) and its Global Learning Programme (funded by DIFD)